toajs/toa/docs/api/context.md

 #### ctx.end([message])

-Use to stopping request process and respond immediately.
+Use to stopping request process and respond immediately. **It should not run in `try catch` block, otherwise `onstop` will not be trigger**.

 - `message` String, see: https://github.com/thunks/thunks